 Whole Roasted Chicken is surprisingly easy to make.
 This recipe is nice and basic, while still being delicious.
 The meat comes out so flavorful and juicy.
 With just a few simple ingredients that you probably already have in your pantry.
-If not, you’ll be able to find them easily and cheap at your local grocery store.
+If not, you’ll be able to find them easily at your local grocery store.

-This recipe is based on a 4 pound chicken, it works no matter what size of chicken you use, just adjust the cooking time.
+This recipe is based on a 4-pound chicken, it works no matter what size of chicken you use, just adjust the cooking time.
 At 350° you need to roast whole (thawed) chickens for 20 minutes per pound, plus an additional 15 minutes.
 I made this one with a 6.5lb chicken so the cooking time was longer, around 2 hours and 30 minutes.

-Most recipes say to cook a whole chicken breast side up, for the beautiful presentation.
+Most recipes say to cook a whole chicken breast side up, for a beautiful presentation.
 Cooking the chicken upside down actually protects the breast and keeps it from drying out.
 The fattier dark meat is basting the breast the entire time.
 Although the skin of the breast meat doesn’t brown as much, the skin on the back gets nice and crispy.
 It may not look as pretty as a chicken with the breast side up, but it will taste delicious.
 It’s your choice whether you cook this chicken breast side up or down.

 It’s all about the butter!
-Stuff the seasoned cavity with 3 tablespoons of butter, celery and garlic cloves.
+Stuff the seasoned cavity with 3 tablespoons of butter, celery, and garlic cloves.
 Slide some butter under the skin and then place slices of butter on top of the skin.
 Roast the chicken by itself on a roasting rack or surrounded by coarsely chopped vegetables.
 Bake according to the weight of the bird.

-To be on the safe side, I like to take the temperature both at the thickest part of the breast, and at the thickest part of the thigh.
+To be on the safe side, I like to take the temperature both at the thickest part of the breast and at the thickest part of the thigh.
 Once you’ve reached 165° F, the chicken is done.
 Cover the chicken with aluminum foil and allow it to rest for 10-15 minutes.
 This redistributes the juices and results in moister chicken.

-Gravy – If you want to end up with gravy for this chicken, add about 1/2 cup chicken broth or water to the roasting pan before placing it in the oven.
+Gravy – If you want to end up with gravy for this chicken, add about 1/2 cup of chicken broth or water to the roasting pan before placing it in the oven.